Warner Valley Rock Climbing

 Getting There

 From the town of Chester, take Feather River Drive towards Lassen N.P. and Drakesbad (don't head toward Juniper Lake).
 The first one-lane bridge you come to is called High Bridge and is about 5.5 miles from the town of Chester.
 Approximately 0.6 miles past this bridge, the road forks; take the right fork towards Drakesbad and Warner Valley.
-About 3 miles after the fork you will come to a second one-lane bridge.
+About 3 miles after the fork you'll come to a second one-lane bridge.
 1/4 mile after this second bridge, take a right on a dirt road, which forks shortly after the turnoff.
-Take the left fork onto a smaller dirt road and follow for another 1/4 mile to the base of the Loading Zone.
+Take the left fork onto a smaller dirt road and park before a large dirt berm.
+You can't see the crag through the trees, but it is a 3 minute hike from the parking.
+This appears to be Sierra Pacific Industries land, but I doubt there are issues with parking here, which is much better than parking on the paved road.

 Classic Climbing Routes at Warner Valley